Indiana Child Support: Tending To Your Child’s Needs

 The cost of parents maintaining separate households is naturally greater than if they maintained a single household.
 After a divorce or in the event parents are not married, child support orders attempt to maintain the child’s quality of life as if the parents were together.
 Whether you are the parent responsible for the payments or the parent receiving them, it is important to understand how the Indiana child support system works.

-While it may seem straightforward, determining the appropriate child support obligation under the law can actually be rather complicated depending on the facts involved in your case.
+While it may seem straightforward, determining the appropriate child support obligation in Indiana can actually be rather complicated depending on the facts involved in your case.
 This child support primer will give you the framework of how to calculate child support in Indiana.
 Thereafter, an experienced Indiana child support attorney can help you understand the child support laws in Indiana, how the court determines child support, and how to calculate a child support obligation in your particular case.

 The Basics of Indiana Child Support